 As always, we look in detail at the OpenVPN settings this provider uses.
-Not only do they provide a good indicator of the care a service takes over encryption, but it is the best way to compare like for like across VPN services.
-Surfshark uses the following OpenVPN settings in apps which support it:
+Not only do they provide a good indicator of the care that a service takes over encryption, but it is the best way to compare like for like across VPN services.
+Surfshark uses the following OpenVPN settings in apps that support it:

 Control Channel: an AES-256-GCM cipher with the TLS key exchange secured using RSA-2048.
-No additional authentication is required because authentication handled by AES-GCM, and perfect forward secrecy is provided by an ECDH-(384?) key exchange.
+No additional authentication is required because authentication is handled by AES-GCM, and perfect forward secrecy is provided by an ECDH-(384?) key exchange.

 This is a highly secure setup.
 See VPN Encryption: The Complete Guide for more information on this subject.
-As already discussed, the Surfshark Windows, macOS, and iOS apps all feature kill switches.
+As already discussed, the Surfshark Windows, macOS, and iOS apps all feature kill-switches.
 We also detected no IP leaks of any kind on any platform,

 Other security features